Updated February 2020

 Preventing Mold/Mildew/Algae: 5

 – After 2 years we found evidence of mold on half of the deck.
 Mostly in the exposed areas.
 The mold was imbedded in the Cabot and could not be removed with a light wash.
 To remove you would need to strip the deck.

 Ease of Application: 7

 – The Australian Timber Oil is thicker in consistency than is used to be.
-It is not the easiest oil based stain to apply, but still easier than applying most water based stain.
+It is not the easiest oil-based stain to apply, but still easier than applying most water-based stains.
 We back wiped the deck after 20 minutes to remove any excess stain that did not penetrate into the wood grain.

 Color Shifting (darkening) after 2 Years: 7